 The fascia itself is living tissue containing nerve endings, and therefore it also provides a network of communication between the central nervous system and the organs and tissues of the entire body.
 In fact, scientists now believe that the other internal structures—bones, organs, blood, nerves, vessels, etc.—are specialized tissues born from fascia.
 The similarities between these different types of tissues, rooted in a shared origin, helps explain the interconnectivity of the body, which becomes evident in the phenomenon of referred pain.

 The health of the fascia can be compromised by two main causes: inflammation and immobility.
 Inflammation can be caused by injury, overuse, misuse, etc. Immobility occurs from the lack of use or movement.
 Both inflammation and immobility eventually cause the microfibers of the fascia to dehydrate and thicken.
 The lack of fluid and movement in between adjacent layers of connective tissues binds them together, which reduces range of motion, impedes blood flow, and impinges nerve fibers.

 If not addressed, the thickened microfibers of damaged fascia become like an internal cast for the body.
 Even after a traumatized area has healed, these adhesions do not go away; they accumulate over time, causing increased stiffness, pain, and even a burning sensation as we age.

+Therapies like acupuncture, electro-acupuncture, trigger point dry needling, cupping, guasha, and other manual techniques each work in their own way to address aspects of fascia health.
 All of the therapies provided at South Jersey Sports Acupuncture work directly with the fascia.
-They have been developed to combat and release the stiffness and tension caused by the accumulation of fascial adhesions.
-Many times, immediate relief can be felt when the health is resotred to the fascial network.
+With skillful application, they can be used to combat and release the stiffness and tension caused by the accumulation of fascial adhesions.
+Many times, immediate relief can be felt as health is restored to the fascial network.